rexdivakar/Notifly/README.md

 * [Contributing](#contributing)

 ## About the package
-Telegram Bot to push notifications during an event trigger.
+A Simple Bot to push notifications during an event trigger.

 ## Built With
 * [Python][1]